Lookwe69/lit-controllers/README.md

 # lit-controllers

-A collection of Lit.js reactive controllers for managing side effects, effect groups, and memoization in your Lit-based applications.
+A collection of Lit.js reactive controllers for managing side effects, effect groups, memoization and slotted content in your Lit-based applications.

 ## Installation